jenkinsci/kubernetes-plugin/README.md

 Tested with [`jenkins/jnlp-slave`](https://hub.docker.com/r/jenkins/jnlp-slave),
 see the [Docker image source code](https://github.com/jenkinsci/docker-jnlp-slave).

-It is not required to run the jenkins master inside kubernetes.
+It is not required to run the Jenkins master inside Kubernetes.

 # Kubernetes Cloud Configuration